Transfer Learning in Deep Reinforcement Learning: A Survey: Analyzing Transfer Learning

-\item \textbf{\emph{How sample-efficient the TL approach is:}} This question is related to question \ref{q:accessibility} regarding the accessibility of a target domain.
-Compared with training from scratch, TL enables the learning agent with better initial performance, which usually needs few interactions with the target domain to converge to a good policy, guided by the transferred knowledge.
-Based on the number of interactions needed to enable TL, we can categorize TL techniques into the following classes: (i) \emph{Zero-shot} transfer, which learns an agent that is directly applicable to the target domain without requiring any interactions with it; (ii) \emph{Few-shot} transfer, which only requires a few samples (interactions) from the target domain; and (iii) \emph{Sample-efficient} transfer, where an agent can benefit from TL to learn faster with fewer interactions and is therefore still more sample efficient compared to RL without any transfer learning.
+\item \textbf{\emph{How sample-efficient the TL approach is:}} TL enables the RL with better initial performance, hence usually requires fewer interactions compared with learning from scratch.
+Based on the sampling cost, we can categorize TL approaches into the following classes: (i) \emph{Zero-shot} transfer, which learns an agent that is directly applicable to the target domain without requiring any training interactions; (ii) \emph{Few-shot} transfer, which only requires a few samples (interactions) from the target domain; (iii) \emph{Sample-efficient} transfer, where an agent can benefit by TL to be more sample efficient compared to normal RL.

-\item \textbf{\emph{What are the goals of TL:}} We can answer this question by analyzing two aspects of a TL approach: (i) the evaluation metrics and (i) the objective function.
-Evaluation metrics can vary from the asymptotic performance to the training iterations used to reach a certain performance threshold, which implies the different emphasis of the TL approach.
-On the other hand, TL approaches may optimize towards various objective functions augmented with different regularizations, which is usually hinged on the format of the transferred knowledge.
-For example, maximizing the policy entropy can be combined with the maximum-return learning objective in order to encourage explorations when the transferred knowledge is imperfect demonstrations \cite{gao2018reinforcement}.

 \end{enumerate}